scalefastr/scalefastr-prometheus-grafana-dashboards/README.md

 we thought it would be valuable to have a "known good" configuration of both dashboards and Prometheus configuration that they would work from.

+# Grafana Setup

+You should be able to take the raw .json and paste it into Grafana for dashboard import.
+You can also use the Grafana API to import the dashboards from JSON.

+You will have to set your datasource or use a default datasource.

+If you make any changes you can use:

+sbin/fetch-dashboards.sh

+to export your dashboards as we would love to integrate any valuable changes you've made.

+Feel free to send a pull request if you make any changes.

+# Prometheus setup

+The ```prometheus.yml``` file we include is our full Prometheus configuration with hosts blinded.
+This will specify all the exporters we use as well as the labels applied.

 # Screenshots

 ![](screenshots/2018-01-12-10-25-sandbox-mgmt-grafana-us-west-1.scalefastr.io.png)